-The Roy Eblen Speech and Hearing Clinic has effectively served thousands of young preschool and school-aged children with various types of speech and language disorders.
-This includes populations of children who are late talkers, noncommunicators and children with multiple speech and articulation errors.
-Also served are numerous children with different genetic and biologically based developmental disabilities, including mental retardation, autism, pervasive development disorder, attention disorder deficit, Down syndrome, and cerebral palsy.
-Nonverbal children may receive treatment focusing on the use of augmentative communication devices and systems leading to the development of effective nonspeech communication skills.
-More intensive therapy for language impaired preschoolers is provided through a structured group program that the Clinic offers on a needed basis.
-A number of the clinic's young clients enjoy different computer-based clinical activities that are available within the facility's ever-expanding computer lab.
-This lab is equipped with different computer platforms and numerous software programs geared towards the enhancement of early learning and communication skills, as well as later developing educational and intellectual abilities.
+The Roy Eblen Speech and Hearing Clinic has effectively served thousands of toddler, preschool, and school-aged children with various types of speech and language disorders.
+This includes populations of children who are late talkers, have language delays, stutter, exhibit speech sound disorders.
+Also served are numerous children with different genetic and biologically-based developmental disabilities, including intellectual disabilities, autism spectrum disorder, Down syndrome, and cerebral palsy.
+Children with complex communication needs may receive treatment focusing on the use of augmentative and alternative communication devices and systems leading to the development of effective communication skills.
+Children may receive family-based, individual, or group services depending on their communication needs, recommendations of professionals, and family's preference.

 The Roy Eblen Speech and Hearing Clinic offers the Scottish RiteCare Early Language Program.
 Children, ages three to five, attend four mornings per week with additional individual therapy services when appropriate.
-Contact Dena Snowden (319-273-2542) if interested.
+Contact Shawna Walton (319-273-2542) if interested.

 Featured at the Roy Eblen Speech and Hearing Clinic is the latest technology for the objective analysis of speech production in individuals with motor speech, voice, and stuttering disorders.
 This applied technology includes analysis of speech acoustics (intensity, frequency, and timing); respiratory pressure and flow characteristics related to speech; neuromuscular movement and dynamics of articulation, and laryngeal aspects of voice production, including electroglottography and endoscopy.
 Although many of these techniques are commonplace in the research laboratory, UNI is using these measures to enhance the diagnosis and therapeutic management of individuals with various types of motor speech disorders.
 Ongoing efforts at the Roy Eblen Speech and Hearing Clinic have resulted in a preliminary normative data-base used in the treatment monitoring of persons with severe types of voice and neurologically based speech impairments.